Okay. Roll up your sleeves!

 You can jump right to the Supplement and Advantage comparison here.

-Let's first look at Supplements for Medigap plans.
+Let's first look at Supplemental insurance or "Medigap" plans.

 This was the first type of plan to enter the market specifically to fill in holes of traditional Medicare.